When preparing for your service's assessment and rating process consider these tips:

 A range of actions may be taken when non-compliance is identified during assessment and rating, depending on the type of breach and the level of risk to children’s health, safety or wellbeing.
 When non-compliance is identified during an assessment and rating, it is recorded in the assessment and rating report.

-- Verbal instruction - Authorised officers may give an approved provider a verbal instruction to remedy a breach of the legislation during assessment and rating when they identify any non-compliance issue that can and should be quickly and easily corrected.
+Offer to remedy a breach – Authorised officers may give an approved provider an offer to remedy a breach of the legislation during assessment and rating when they identify any non-compliance issue that can and should be quickly and easily corrected.

 Feedback on the draft report.